AT-Publishing/website/_posts/2019-01-08-localeth-interview.md

 I'm excited about cryptocurrency lifting oppressed people out of depressed economies.
 If I can help by providing tools people use to prosper without the state, even better.

-On LocalEthereum we've done a lot to accommodate the demand from Latin America.
+On LocalCryptos we've done a lot to accommodate the demand from Latin America.
 The website is now available in Spanish, we opened a new Spanish telegram group, and we hired community staff in Venezuela.
 I've been learning Spanish as well, but I'm not very good.

 **If the flip to blockchain-based economy were to happen, peer-to-peer marketplaces would probably play an important role in it - this type of activity can initiate changes in the bottom-up direction.**